Computer Technologies Overview

 - Purchase required textbooks.
 (Find out if the course has required books in WebAdvisor.)

 - Be present on the first day of class at the indicated time.
 Parking may be difficult, so plan to arrive at least 20-30 minutes prior to your class time.

 - Have class supplies such as paper, pens, and pencils for taking notes.

 - Work hard, have fun creating and learning... and graduate!

 Visit the A-B Tech Admissions Overview page for more information.

 Trying to take classes from home or need software?

 Having the right software for the job might help.
-Much of the software we use is also offered at significant discounts to students.
-Talk to your instructor or the bookstore for more details.
-Online courses may have special software used as well.
+Much of the software we use is also offered free or at significant discounts to students.
+Contact your instructor or the bookstore for more details.
+Online courses may have special software requirements.